ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 had helped him read and understand.
 The task of finishing his essays lay ahead of him.

+He procrastinated by sitting in the dark laundry room, petting Helsa.

-Brent tried to use some of Hero's fancy ingredients.
+Brent tried to use some of Hero's fancy ingredients to make dinner.
 The pasta ended up being too salty.
 The pot lay unwashed in the soapstone sink until he realized that Helsa would happily lick it clean.

 ---

+The days leading up to the new year passed quickly.
+It was going to be 2010, the beginning of his decade.
+In 2020 he'd be twenty-seven.
+His character would be more or less set.
+He had ten years to become something and it was starting.

-Caring about rooms and light, or having conversations about his interests.
+He missed talking with Hero about rooms and light.

-What is the character of "Brent"?
+He was almost done with the essays.
+He'd turn them in late but it'd be ok.

 ---